STORY HIGHLIGHTS

 "It's much easier to find a female voice that everyone likes than a male voice that everyone likes," said Stanford University Professor Clifford Nass, author of "The Man Who Lied to His Laptop: What Machines Teach Us About Human Relationships."
 "It's a well-established phenomenon that the human brain is developed to like female voices."

-HAL, the homicidal artificial intelligence in \
+HAL, the homicidal artificial intelligence in "2001: A space

-HAL, the homicidal artificial intelligence in "2001: A space Odyssey," may have scared manufacturers away from male automated voices.
+Odyssey," may have scared manufacturers away from male automated voices.

 Another answer lies in history.
 According to some sources, the use of female voices in navigation devices dates back to World War II, when women's voices were employed in airplane cockpits because they stood out among the male pilots.
 And telephone operators have traditionally been female, making people accustomed to getting assistance from a disembodied woman's voice.